CaptainAbdullah/Line-Coding-Schemes/README.md

 I used matplotlib to plot graph of the generated signal.
 This code has a little issue.
 In all schemes, we need to append 1 in list "y" to generate correct pattern of the scheme.

-You can take this code and try to update this source code.<br>
+You can take this code and try to update it.
-You can also send me solutions to this issue!
 <br>
 Thanks!